cimug-org/cim-compare/README.md

 >ERROR:  Terminating XMI export processing for EA project file [CIMMarket04v16a.eap] due to an unexpected exception.
 > ```
 >
-> Finally, keep in mind that when using the default installation you could have a bit-wise compliant version of Java and have no issues creating reports but suddently it no longer functions and appears to have broken.
+> Finally, keep in mind that when using the default installation you could have a bit-wise compliant version of Java and have no issues creating reports that suddenly no longer functions and appears to have broken.
 This scenario can happen when between uses of cim-compare software was installed on your system that needed a version of Java for its purposes and which, as part of its installer, happened to install a newer 64-bit release of Java making it the new default Java installation.
 This typically happens "under the radar" and should  often be the first thing checked when trouble shooting.
 >

 ### Option \#2: XMI Baseline and Destination Models as Inputs